OFA-Sys/Chinese-CLIP/README_En.md

 # Available models: ['ViT-B-16', 'ViT-L-14', 'ViT-L-14-336', 'ViT-H-14', 'RN50']

-device = "cuda" if torch.cuda.is_available() else "cpu" model, preprocess = load_from_name("ViT-B-16", device=device, download_root='./')
+device = "cuda" if torch.cuda.is_available() else "cpu"
+# If the model checkpoint does not exist in local drives, it will download the checkpoint from Hugging Face Hub automatically.
+# Requires `huggingface_hub` to be installed.
+model, preprocess = load_from_name("ViT-B-16", device=device, download_root='./')
 model.eval()
 image = preprocess(Image.open("examples/pokemon.jpeg")).unsqueeze(0).to(device)